tjvantoll/www.tjvantoll.com/source/_posts/2012-03-08-IE7-Attribute-Selector-Bugs.markdown

 [data-state='']
 ```

-Expect it won't work in IE7.
+Except it won't work in IE7.
 There is simply no way to target empty attributes via CSS in IE7.
 So how can you replicate this functionality?
-For better or worse JavaScript is the only client option to handle this.
+For better or worse JavaScript is the only client side option to handle this.

 [querySelectorAll](http://caniuse.com/queryselector) isn't supported until IE8, so you need a selector engine to target these nodes.
 Here's how you can do it in jQuery: